STCW-10 Standards of Training Certification and Watchkeeping for Seafarers

 • STCW Security Awareness

-• Refresher Training for Personal Survival and Basic Firefighting
+• Optional Refresher Training in Personal Survival and Basic Firefighting

 What you need to know first

-Must be fit and capable of sea survival and firefighting training
+Must be fit and capable of undertaking training for sea survival and fire-fighting

-Refresher training applicants must provide company letter confirming active participation in mandatory drills and seagoing service requirements
+Refresher training applicants: must provide company letter confirming appropriate seagoing service and valid current STCW certificates

 Industry icon